electricimp/Promise/README.md

 Cancels a Promise.

 - No `.then`/`.fail`/`.finally` handlers will be called
-- `.cancelled` handler will be called
+- `.cancelled` handlers will be called

 Example: